Last updated: 2024-06-23

 and then

-2 network and edge attributes
+and edge attributesnetwork

-network (Butts (2008),Butts, Handcock, and Hunter (n.d.)) objects have three types of attributes:
+15, 2013)) objects have three types of attributes:

 Here, we will be especially interested in valued graphs, where edges carry some sort of meaningful value.
 These are typically stored as edge attributes.
 Note that an edge attribute is a property of an edge and not a dyad; as such, it is only defined for edges that exist in the network.
 Thus, in a matter of speaking, to set an edge value, one first has to create an edge and then set its attribute.
 (In some cases, one needs to associate a value with every dyad, whether or not an edge is present.
 Typically, these are encoded as network attributes.)